Dance & Visual Arts Center

 Dance & Visual Arts Center Groundbreaking: July 29, 2013

 Who Will Benefit?

 Economic development in and around the City of Greensburg has exceeded $130 million over the past decade, spurred in large part by Seton Hill’s ongoing campus expansion, both on “the Hill” and in Greensburg and the local area.
 In addition to providing a modern, attractive new home for the university’s arts and dance programs, the Seton Hill University Dance and Visual Arts Center will also have significant impact on the local economy.
 Early projections indicate that the Center will generate a net revenue exceeding $15 million over a five-year period.
-Seton Hill anticipates visitors to the new Center to spend $1 million in the community each year on gifts, food, lodging and other associated costs.
+Seton Hill anticipates visitors to the new Center will spend $1 million in the community each year on food, lodging, gifts and other items.